-CISE strongly encourages meaningful actions that address the longstanding underrepresentation of various populations— including women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Native Pacific Islanders, and persons with disabilities— in the computing field.
+CISE strongly encourages meaningful actions that address the longstanding underrepresentation of various populations— including women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, and persons with disabilities— in computing and closely-related discipline

 THE CISE BPC PILOT EFFORT

-In July of 2017, CISE began a pilot effort for broadening participation in computing that was announced via a Dear Colleague Letter.
-This effort builds on CISE's long history of support for BPC.
-It also aligns with prior recommendations of the CISE Advisory Committee (for example, see the CISE Advisory Committee's Strategic Plan for Broadening Participation).
+In July 2017, CISE began a pilot effort for broadening participation in computing that was announced via a Dear Colleague Letter.
+This effort builds on CISE's long history of support for BPC and aligns with prior recommendations of the CISE Advisory Committee.

-During this pilot, CISE will conduct an evaluation to assess the effectiveness of the approach and determine appropriate next steps, including potential further expansion of this effort in 2019 and beyond.
+CISE has developed a review and feedback process to ensure that these Project BPC plans are meaningful, include concrete metrics for success, and that progress toward goals is included as part of project annual reports.
+CISE is also conducting an evaluation to assess the effectiveness of the approach and to determine appropriate next steps, including potential further expansion of this effort in 2021 and beyond.